travelogues/travelogues.github.io/_posts/2021-06-23-fulltext-for-travelogue.md

 ![Access digitized item in the ONB Viewer](/images/Fulltext-for-travelogue_Screenshot_1.jpg)

 By right-clicking over any page (s.
 Screenshot), a menu opens up.
 You may rotate the image to the left or to the right.
-You may also download either the page currently shown ("Bild herunterladen") or the whole book ("Buch herunterladen").
+You may also download either the image of the page currently shown ("Bild herunterladen") or images of the whole book ("Buch herunterladen") as PDF-files.

 ![Download-menu in the ONB Viewer](/images/Fulltext-for-travelogue_Screenshot_2.jpg)